 I’ve mentioned a lot of tools above.
 Which ones you use depends on what you want to achieve, but also how quickly and easily you want to do that.

 - BatchGeo is very quick and easy to get started with when it comes to mapping points.
-However, if you have more than a thousand or so rows then BatchGeo will ask you to pay to upgrade to the Pro version.
-At that point you might consider Google Fusion Tables as a more powerful, free, alternative.
+However, if you have more than a hundred views (or too many rows) then BatchGeo will ask you to pay to upgrade to the Pro version.

 - CartoDB is another mapping tool which offers different functionality – for example the ability to size points based on a particular value.
 It also allows you to query your data and create different views using a language called SQL.
-Again there are limits to how much data you can store in the free account.
+However, it is no longer accepting new accounts so check if your organisation has an account.

 - OpenHeatMap is a quick way to get started on mapping shapes – but make sure you read the documentation carefully and download the example spreadsheets for the shapes you want to use.
 You need to give your location column the same name as the documentation specifies, and make sure that location names match exactly (watch out for ampersands).